-So, you want to know when is the best time to visit Scotland?
+You want to know when is the best time to book a trip to Scotland?
 When I wrote copy for tourism clients, it was usual to say that Scotland is a year-round destination and any time was fine.

-But just remember in the depth of winter it’s going to get dark around 4pm and it’ll have you seeking another Scottish cliche - the crackling log fire and the dram of whisky at your elbow.
-(Hey, cliches can be attractive though.)
+But just remember in the depth of winter it’s going to get dark around 4pm and it’ll have you seeking another Scottish cliché – the crackling log fire and the dram of whisky at your elbow.
+(Hey, even clichés can be attractive though.)

 So, here’s the reality: unless you are going to spend your time in the cities, say, Edinburgh or Glasgow, doing cultural or shopping stuff, then an off-peak low-season trip to Scotland is a bit of a gamble.

-North Berwick, December
+North Berwick in December

 Hey, what’s not to like about this December day in Scotland?
 That’s just a reminder that when picking the best time to visit Scotland there are no hard-and-fast rules.
 There are just opinions.
-Mine?
-See a little way below.

 Perthshire in deep frost, December again